Constructing coherent spatial memory in LLM agents through graph rectification: Introduction

 \section{Introduction}

 LLMs have shown strong abilities in open-domain reasoning, sequential planning, and text-based navigation.
 However, in text-processing environments, spatial cognition with LLMs still primarily depends on direct reasoning within the context window \citep{ding2024mangobenchmarkevaluatingmapping}.
-However, this approach presents several potential challenges: it may exceed context capacity limitations when processing extensive texts, encounter context forgetting issues when addressing complex problems, and introduce inconsistencies in iterative reasoning processes (see Figure \ref{fig:problem-overview}).
+This approach presents several potential challenges: it may exceed context capacity limitations when processing extensive texts, encounter context forgetting issues when addressing complex problems, and introduce inconsistencies in iterative reasoning processes.
 Consequently, when tackling complex large-scale spatial problems, adopting a human-like cognitive approach—progressively assembling local spatial cognition to achieve understanding of complex spaces \citep{xia2025llmslearnmapworld}—may constitute a superior solution.
 For LLMs, this methodology alleviates contextual pressure by incrementally storing local spatial cognition in graph structures, requiring the context to process only current local information.
 Furthermore, the structured storage through graph representation ensures consistency in search structures and provides error correction capabilities when cognitive biases occur.
-Despite this potential, the question of how to effectively represent and maintain complex spatial layouts in such graph structures remains largely unexplored.
-In particular, small perceptual or reasoning errors made early in the mapping process can silently propagate through the structure, eventually leading to severe inconsistencies.

-While structural conflicts such as duplicated node names in different location or multiple outgoing edges in the same direction can be detected once they appear in the graph, the \textit{underlying errors} that cause these conflicts, such as incorrect edge insertions or misnamed nodes — may have been introduced much earlier.
-These causal errors often remain unnoticed until enough context has accumulated in the graph; only then do they emerge as inconsistencies.
-This temporal gap between the cause and the observable conflict makes diagnosis and repair especially challenging.
+As demonstrated in Figure \ref{fig:problem-overview}, our LLM-MapRepair framework substantially improves recall, achieving $94.3\%$ node recall and $88.2\%$ edge recall (with the predicted-node and predicted-edge totals reaching roughly $4\times$ the ground-truth counts; see Table~\ref{tab:drc_recall} and Limitations).
+Despite this potential, maintaining complex spatial layouts in graph structures remains challenging.
+Small errors made early can silently propagate, manifesting as conflicts only when sufficient context accumulates.
+This temporal gap between error introduction and detection is exacerbated by \textit{coupled dependencies}, where one error triggers cascading mistakes.
+Since most LLMs lack persistent memory or version control, they cannot trace error provenance or reason about when faulty edges were introduced.